 Some models have fields which are limited to specific choices, such as the

-status field on the Prefix model.
+type field on the Interface model.
 To find all available choices for this field, make an authenticated

 OPTIONS request to the model's list endpoint, and use